rodlie/NatronPluginManager/docs/repo.md

 ### ``changelog``

-Direct url to a text file in markdown.
+Direct url to a text file in markdown listing changes done in the repository.
 No external assets are allowed.
 This is optional.

 ### ``modified``